COVID-19 Urgency Projects

-The three digital projects were selected as part of TaNC’s ‘Urgency Call’ to provide a critical and time-sensitive evaluation of the digital practice undertaken by museums during the COVID-19 pandemic and provide scalable lessons to inform future museum practice as well as the overall TaNC programme.
+Our three COVID-19 digital research projects were selected as part of our ‘Urgency Call’ to provide a critical and time-sensitive evaluation of the digital practice undertaken by museums during the COVID-19 pandemic and provide scalable lessons to inform future museum practice as well as the overall TaNC programme.

 During the COVID-19 lockdowns, digital access was left as the only option for heritage organisations to engage with their audiences and presented many challenges to the sector.
 This has opened a vital research agenda on how the public are interacting with collections and what lessons can be learnt for future digital provision.